CSSUoB/cssuob.github.io/_collections/_news/2024-12-14-2024-25s-semester-1-overview.md

 Lua mug and a laptop with Lua on it.](/assets/images/2024-semester-1/lua-workshop.png)

-After that, we leaned back into our social side and ran our annual Halloween Quiz, where we saw a vast range of bizarre costumes and teams battling for wit to win a swarm of Blahajs, and an Aftonsparv for the costume competition!
+After that, we leaned back into our social side and ran our annual Halloween Quiz, where we saw a vast range of bizarre costumes and teams battling to win a swarm of Blahajs, and an Aftonsparv for the costume competition!
 Despite a marking error at the end that did end up affecting the final scores (oops), the event went wonderfully and it was incredible to see so many people dressed up.